Destinations Italy The Dolomites

 Daily total€230

 Excludes flights and car rental (~€60/day).
-Most South Tyrol stays include the free Mobilcard, which cuts lift costs further.
+Most South Tyrol stays include the free Mobilcard, which covers buses & trains across the region.

 Comfortable